lmb-embrapa/machado/docs/INSTALL.md

     python manage.py runserver

-The webapp admin interface will be available at http://localhost:8000/admin
+The API interface will be available at http://localhost:8000/machado/api

 ## References